MRes SOCIAL SCIENCE RESEARCH METHODS

 Give yourself the edge by studying at an internationally renowned centre for impactful research.
-Whether you’re a recent graduate with an interest in research, or are already in practice with a research question that you wish to investigate, this MRes will push you towards the forefront of your field.
+Whether you’re a recent graduate with an interest in research, a professional with a research idea that you have a passion to investigate, or considering applying for a PhD in future, this MRes build your research skills and push you towards the forefront of your field.

-Throughout the course, you’ll develop the knowledge and skills you need to successfully complete a piece of Master’s level research.
-You’ll explore and become practiced in a range of advanced research methods, and benefit from the expert guidance of a specialist supervisor in your particular field of interest.
+Throughout the course, you’ll develop the knowledge and skills you need to successfully design and complete Master’s level research.
+You’ll explore and become practiced in a range of advanced research methods, tailored to your needs, and benefit from the expert guidance of a specialist supervisor in your field of interest.

-The course is flexible, allowing you to complete it in one year full-time or over two years part-time.
-It is ideal preparation for PhD study, or for a research-based role such as a research associate in a university setting, the third sector, or government.
+This course is ideal preparation for PhD study, or for a research-based role in a university setting, the third sector, or government.

 Gain training in advanced research skills on our MRes Social Science Research Methods degree.
-Open to students across a range of disciplines, you’ll also develop the specialist skills of your subject area and designated School of Study.
-You’ll be able to expertly apply the principles of social science research and design to your particular specialism and your own research projects.
+Open to students across a range of disciplines, you’ll also develop the specialist skills of your subject area and designated School of Study, as well as take advantage of access to modules from other fields, building a truly interdisciplinary experience.
+You’ll be able to apply, with expertise, the principles of social science research and design to your particular specialism and your own research project.

 As part of this Master’s, you’ll complete a significant piece of independent research, guided by a specialist supervisor who will be an expert in your chosen field.